pittyh6/freeCodeCamp-responsive_web_design-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

         * The justify-content property determines how the items inside a flex container are positioned along the main axis, affecting their position and the space around them.
         * The align-items property positions the flex content along the cross axis.
 In this case, with your flex-direction set to row, your cross axis would be vertical.
         * object-fit: cover;
+    * A useful property of an SVG (scalable vector graphics) is that it contains a path attribute which allows the image to be scaled without affecting the resolution of the resultant image.
+        *   width:max(100px, 18vw);
+    * The aspect-ratio CSS property sets a preferred aspect ratio for the box, which will be used in the calculation of auto sizes and some other layout functions.